Home | Customize | Blog | Extras | Log In | Info

 About | Features | Directory | Banners | Contact

-Designing Games with Game Maker
+Designing Games with GameMaker

-Designing Games with Game Maker
+Designing Games with GameMaker

 Defining sprites

 Sprites are the visual representations of all the objects in the game.
 A sprite is either a single image, drawn with any drawing program you like, or a set of images that, when played one after another, looks like an animated motion.
-For example, the following four images form a sprite for a Pacman moving to the right.
+For example, the following four images form a sprite for a character moving to the right.

 When you make a game you normally start by collecting a set of nice sprites for the objects in your game.
-Many collections of interesting sprites can be found on the Game Maker website.
-Other sprites can be found on the web, normally in the form of animated gif files.
+A considerable number of useful sprites is bundled with GameMaker.
+Other collections of interesting sprites can be found on the GameMaker website.
+Many more sprites can be found on the web, normally in the form of png or animated gif files.

 To create a sprite, choose the item Create Sprite from the Resources menu, or use the corresponding button on the toolbar.
 The following form will pop up.

-At the top you can indicate the name of the sprite.
-All sprites (and all other resources) have a name. it's best to give each sprite a descriptive name.
+At the top-left you can indicate the name of the sprite.
+All sprites (and all other resources) have a name.
+It's best to give each sprite a descriptive name.
 Make sure all resources get different names.
 Even though this is not strictly required, you are strongly advised to use only letters and digits and the underscore symbol (_) in a name of a sprite (and any other resource) and to let it start with a letter.
 In particular don't use the space character.
 This will become important once you start using code.

-To load a sprite, click on the button Load Sprite.
-A standard file dialog opens in which you can choose the sprite.
-Game Maker can load many different graphics files.
-When you load an animated gif, the different subimages form the sprite images.
 Once the sprite is loaded the first subimage is shown on the right.
 When there are multiple sub- images, you can cycle through them using the arrow buttons.

 With the button Edit Sprite you can edit the sprite, or even create a completely new sprite.
+GameMaker has an extensive built-in sprite and image editor.
+For more information see the sections on Editing your sprites and on Editing individual subimages.

 Search Search